 ET is carried out on any day, between the second day and fifth day after oocyte retrieval.
 It is a simple and straightforward procedure under aseptic conditions that require no sedation.
 The embryologist gently places in the uterine cavity through a fine hollow tube (cannula) introduced directly into the uterus via the vagina and cervix.
 After the ET, the patient is advised bed rest for about 6 hours.
 After that, she can resume her normal activities.

 After the transfer of embryos in the uterus, it should follow the natural event of implantation.
 The embryo hatches out of its shell covering and implants into the endometrium by burrowing into it.
 It then continues to develop and transforms into a fetus.
 However, within two weeks after embryo transfer, the embryo starts producing a hormone called Human Chorionic Gonadotropin (HCG).
 Detection of this confirms the presence of a pregnancy.

 A blood test indicating HCG levels to the confirmed pregnancy is done on the 28th day of the cycle.
 In order to support conception, the woman is given progesterone in the form of injections, oral tablets or vaginal pessaries.

 Doctors recommend IVF treatment in the following conditions:

 Beneficial for patients with the following problems:

-If you have been diagnosed of having any of the above mentioned symptoms or medical conditions, the next step is to look for fertility clinics that can provide an apt solution based on the reported medical conditions.
+If you have been diagnosed with having any of the above-mentioned symptoms or medical conditions, the next step is to look for fertility clinics that can provide an apt solution based on the reported medical conditions.
 For more information, visit our blogs section for more articles on infertility management.

 Also Read – Future after diagnosis of infertility